 of seeing an author find their way into something completely new is exhilarating,

+like watching Blade Runner for the first time.
 There are plenty of good books in the Mongo canon.
 Second

 Horseman Out of Eden starts with a puzzling letter to Santa Claus and